 This expression defines the percentage of primitives that are visible after culling.

-For 3D content, it is typically expected that 50% of primitives are visible, due to the use of back-face culling.
+For 3D content, it is typical that 50% of primitives are visible, because of the use of back-face culling.
 Significantly lower visibility rates can indicate missing optimizations.